 Uganda Wildlife Authority has demarcated tracks on the northern bank of river Nile for game drives.
 On your safari in Murchison falls national park, you will take the game drives in the custom-made tour vehicles with open roof so that you can easily spot the animals.
 Everyone should have access to a window for easy viewing.

 The game drives takes anything from 4 hours to an entire day depending on your interests, amount of time in the park and the different activities you are interested in.
-Have your cameras and self ready to shoot photos of the different animals, birds and landscape.
+Have your cameras to shoot photos of the different animals, birds and landscape but most importantly use the time to enjoy nature.
 The animals to look out for include; Bushbucks, Waterbucks, hartebeest, Oribi, Uganda Kobs, giraffes, Patas monkeys, Warthogs, Elephants, Buffaloes, Leopards and Lions etc.

 Boat safaris on the Nile /Launch trips on the Nile

 The boat safaris in Murchison Falls national park are on the Victoria Nile towards the falls.
 The Nile boat safari is your ultimate experience of water, animals, birds, and great scenery.
 Here you look out for animals coming to water and those resident/semi residents in water; Crocodiles, Hippos, monitor lizards.
 Watch out for herds of Buffalo, Elephants and antelopes that come for water.